toshineb/Used-Car-Price-Determinant-in-UAE/README.md

 ## 📂 How to Reproduce

 1. Download the notebook or view the PDF above.
-2. If running locally, ensure the dataset `UAE_Used_cars.csv` is present.
-3. Run each cell step-by-step or adapt for your own predictive analysis.
+2. Run each cell step-by-step or adapt for your own predictive analysis.

 ---